ChristianJB77/travelcockpit_2.0/README.md

 in order to check the configuration variables in Heroku.

 ### Set configuration variables
 In the browser, go to your Heroku Dashboard and access your application's settings.
-Reveal your config variables and start adding all the required environment variables for your project, which are stored in setup.sh.
+Reveal your config variables and start adding all the required environment variables for your project, which are stored in setup.sh

 ### Push app to deploy
 ```bash